New Employee Forms – The Complete Checklist for 2026

 90 Days – Review and establish future goals:

-• Hold a formal 90-day review in which to discuss their accomplishments, challenges, and opportunities.
+• Hold a formal 90-day performance review in which to discuss their accomplishments, challenges, and opportunities.

 • Adjust the goals for the next phase.